howardjohn/istio.io/content/en/docs/setup/install/istioctl/index.md

           operator: Exists
 {{< /text >}}

-Use `manifest apply` to apply the modified settings to the cluster:
+Use `install` to apply the modified settings to the cluster:

 {{< text syntax="bash" repo="operator" >}}
-$ istioctl manifest apply -f samples/operator/pilot-k8s.yaml
+$ istioctl install -f samples/operator/pilot-k8s.yaml
 {{< /text >}}

 ### Customize Istio settings using the Helm API